-The BVI courts have taken a commercial and flexible approach to date, adopting the reasoning adopted by the English courts in recent decisions relating to issues over ownership, situs, etc. of crypto assets.
+The BVI Courts have taken a commercial and flexible approach to date, adopting the reasoning adopted by the English courts in recent decisions relating to issues over ownership, situs, etc. of crypto assets.
+However, the BVI Court has been dealing with crypto-related matters since at least 2014, when it dealt with issues relating to the fallout from the collapse of MT Gox, which was at the time one of the world's largest Bitcoin exchanges.
 The first reported judgment on the legal status of crypto assets in the BVI was in Philip Smith and Jason Kardachi (as joint liquidators) v Torque Group Holdings Limited (in liquidation) [2021] BVIHC(COM) 31.
-Mr Justice Wallbank held that crypto assets are to be treated as "property" at common law and as "assets" for the purposes of the BVI Insolvency Act.
-He also granted liquidators sanction to convert the company's crypto assets into USD or Tether (a stable coin tied to USD) due to the volatility of the cryptocurrency market and the potential adverse effect on the book value of the company.
+Mr Justice Wallbank held that crypto assets are to be treated as "property" at common law and as "assets" for the purposes of the Insolvency Act.
+He also granted liquidators sanction to convert the company's crypto assets into USD or Tether (a stablecoin tied to USD) due to the volatility of the cryptocurrency market and the potential adverse effect on the book value of the company.